ChengaFEI/buyee-springboot-ecommerce/README.md

 ## 📋 Introduction

 Buyee is an e-commerce platform with both toB and toC applications.
-It's a clone of the real-life amazon platform.
+It's a clone of the real-life Amazon platform.
 The application is built with Spring Boot and Amazon S3, and deployed on Heroku.

 ## ✨ Overview

-Frontend:
+toC application:
 ![frontend-demo](docs/frontend-demo.gif)

-Backend:
+toB application:
 ![backend-demo](docs/backend-demo.gif)

 ## 💻 Technology Stack